 Research in world-class facilities

-The Ohio State University College of Medicine is a part of one of the largest academic health centers in the country.
-PhD students in immunology and immunotherapy gain experience in multiple arenas, including the Department of Microbial Infection and Immunity (MII), the Pelotonia Institute for Immuno-oncology, Department of Neuroscience, Department of Biomedical Informatics, Department of Cancer Biology and Genetics and various clinical divisions within the Ohio State Wexner Medical Center (e.g., rheumatology, pulmonary medicine, hematology, neurology).
-While earning your degree, you’ll have the opportunity to complete rotations in at least three immunology labs, which will inform the selection of your thesis lab.
+The Ohio State University College of Medicine is a part of one of the largest academic health centers in the country, which provides students with the best immunology PhD program training.
+Doctorate students in immunology and immunotherapy gain experience in multiple arenas, including the Department of Microbial Infection and Immunity (MII), the Pelotonia Institute for Immuno-oncology within The James Comprehensive Cancer Center (cancer-immunology and immuno-oncology), Department of Neuroscience, Department of Biomedical Informatics, Department of Cancer Biology and Genetics and various clinical divisions within the Ohio State Wexner Medical Center (e.g., rheumatology, pulmonary medicine, hematology, neurology).

 Join a community of immunologists